samrushing/irken-tdfa/README.md

 Currently, there is some test code in Irken to verify that the resulting machines work correctly.
-A start on a simple code generator for python is also available.
+A start on a simple code generator for python is also available (see ``emit.scm``).
 There are many (many) possible options for output, ranging from tables (at various levels of optimization/size) to code generation.
 I will probably write an LLVM code generator soon.

 ## As a Library